 – Birth Certificate

 – Completed application form (can differ depending on your country)

 Who to contact:

 Your country’s embassy in Spain, the Spanish embassy in your country, or the Spanish consulate in your country.

-Click here to find the closest Spanish embassy or consultate:
+Click here to find the closest Spanish embassy or consulate:

 What you can/cannot do:

 With a Spanish Student Visa you’re allowed to work part time or in a temporary position, the maximum amount of hours cannot exceed 20 hours (internships excluded).
 If the work doesn’t interfere with your studies, full time work is possible, if you get a work permit.